ElfSundae/IconFontKit/README.md

 ## License

-IconFontsKit is available under the MIT license.
+IconFontKit is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 **NOTICE:** each icon font has it's own license agreement.